GMAI-VL & GMAI-VL-5.5M: A Large Vision-Language Model and A Comprehensive Multimodal Dataset Towards General Medical AI: Related Work

+\textbf{Large-scale medical vision-language datasets.} These datasets are crucial for training Large Vision-Language Models (LVLMs) in the medical domain.
+While general datasets are readily available, biomedical datasets often focus on text or images separately, limiting their generalization.
+Datasets like MIMIC-CXR \citep{johnson2019mimic} and CheXpert \citep{chambon2024chexpert} advance radiology models but are restricted to a single image modality (X-ray), limiting their use as general-purpose medical LVLMs.

+To address this, researchers have compiled large-scale vision-language datasets by scraping public resources like PubMed and medical textbooks.
+Datasets like LLaVA-Med \citep{li2024llava}, Med-Flamingo \citep{moor2023med}, and PubMedVision \citep{chen2024huatuogpt} improve upon LLaVA-Med by enhancing the quality of medical data.
+Additionally, open-source image datasets with annotations have been converted into image-text pairs for training.
+Notable examples include RadFM \citep{wu2023towards}, MedDr \citep{he2024meddr}, BiomedGPT \citep{zhang2024generalist}, Med-Gemini \citep{saab2024capabilities}, and Med-PaLM \citep{singhal2023large}.
+MedTrinity-25M~\citep{xie2024medtrinity} generates image-text pairs for supervised fine-tuning.

-These efforts usually suffer from either limited modalities, data sources, or task coverage.
-Thus, their dataset quality needs further improvement.
-To this end, we propose to construct a comprehensive medical vision-language dataset with extensive coverage of medical tasks, diverse multimodal representations, and high-quality image-text pairs, forming a robust foundation for model training.
+However, these datasets often face limitations in modalities, data sources, or task coverage, necessitating improvements.
+We construct a comprehensive medical vision-language dataset with broad task coverage, diverse modalities, and high-quality image-text pairs to provide a solid foundation for model training.